big city

 care of prosthesis

-Prosthetic rehabilitation is a journey.
-New amputees take time to get used to wearing a prosthesis as they adjust to new maintenance regimes and increased mobility.
-If you’re unsure how to take care of a prosthesis, or have any questions, always ask your doctor.
+Prosthetic rehabilitation is a journey, so be patient with yourself!
+New amputees should take time to get used to wearing a prosthesis as they adjust to new maintenance regimes and increased mobility.
+If you’re unsure how to take prosthetic care or have any questions, always ask your doctor and prosthetist.
 They are qualified and attuned to your unique needs and will recommend the best course of action.

-If you’re an amputee requiring a new prosthetic or about to undergo an amputation, then we can help make your journey towards independence a success.
-For over a decade, PrimeCare has provided residents in Las Cruces and surrounding areas with cutting-edge prosthetics that improve their lives.
-Contact us for a no-obligation, initial consultation today!
+If you’re an amputee requiring a new prosthetic or about to undergo an amputation, we can help make your journey toward independence a success.
+For over a decade, PrimeCare has provided residents in New Mexico and surrounding areas with cutting-edge prosthetics that improve their lives.
+Contact us for a no-obligation initial consultation today!

 Request an Evaluation